Chapter 2 : two

 James held up his hands in a pathetic attempt to stem the anger from his team.
 “Trust me, it’s all above board and fine, he’s cleared it with me, he’s cleared it with practically everyone.
 Just... please fly your best, okay?
 I know how good you all are, just from today, so tomorrow when he comes to watch, please do your very best.”

-On the floor, under the table, Sirius Black sat up, massaging his forehead, but nobody noticed- they were too focused on their captain and their own wrath.
+On the floor, under the table, Sirius Black sat up, massaging his forehead, but nobody noticed- they were too focused on their captain and the collective wrath he had incurred.

 “How could you-”